Ashutosh-Dubal/bike-share-analysis/README.md

 | Bike ID                       | Unique ID of the bike used                                  |
 | User type                     | Either Casual Member or Annual Member                       |

+> **Note on Data Files and Coordinates**
+>
+>The file station_with_coordinates_clean.csv in the data/ directory contains manually updated station information with accurate latitude and longitude values.
+This file is essential for running the clustering (cluster_analysis.py) and mapping (spatial_usage.py) scripts.
+It is not generated programmatically and has been curated to ensure precise spatial analysis.
+>
+>Additionally, precomputed clustering results (cluster_output_k_4.csv to cluster_output_k_12.csv) are stored in the data/cluster/ folder to support immediate visualization without rerunning the full KMeans pipeline.
+>
+>**Why data/raw/ and data/processed/ are excluded:**
+>
+>To keep the repository lightweight, the full raw and intermediate processed datasets (which total over 1.6 GB) are not included in version control.
+Instead, the cleaned coordinate file and clustering outputs are provided so users can still run and explore the core analysis and visualizations efficiently.

 ---

 ## 🧠 Challenges & Learnings